Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).
+- A fiscal year has been selected, see [Select the fiscal year](../Operation/01_SelectFiscalYear.md).
 -  At least one customer or supplier is created, see [Create a customer/supplier](#create-a-customersupplier).

 #### Procedure

-*Accounting > Select the fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list*
+*Accounting > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list*

 ![Delete a customer/supplier](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/DeleteCustomerSupplier.png "[Delete a customer/supplier]")